 EED 314 Literacy I–Learning Language: Emergent/Early Literacy

-An advanced study of how young children develop language skills in early childhood and the primary grades.
+An advanced study of how young children develop reading skills in early childhood and the primary grades.
 Developmental reading instruction, support, materials and resources are included.
-Focus areas include reading foundations and methodological approaches needed to integrate children’s developing skills in listening, speaking, reading and writing.
+Focus areas include reading foundations and methodological approaches needed to integrate children’s developing skills in listening, speaking, reading and writing throughout the content areas.
 Prerequisite: EED 210 or SPE 250.
-Not to be taken concurrently with EED 315.
-It is strongly recommended that EED 314 be taken prior to EED 315 in programs of study where both courses are required.

 EED 315 Literacy II: Using Language to Learn

 EED 325 Social Studies in the Elementary and Middle Schools

 An advanced study of the scope and sequence, content and skills, National Council for the Social Studies and Illinois Social Studies Learning Goals in combination with the methods and strategies for teaching the elementary and middle school social studies curricula.
 Focus areas include integration of all content areas, strategies for diverse learners and cooperative learning methods.
-Prerequisite: EED 210.
+Prerequisite: EED 200, EED 210.

 EED 326 Science in the Elementary and Middle Schools

 An advanced study of the content and methodology of elementary and middle school science, National Science Education Standards and Illinois Science Learning Goals.
 With a focus on new trends in science and how they may be incorporated into the traditional classroom.
 Not to be taken concurrently with EED 300 or EDU 445.
-Prerequisite: EED 210.
+Prerequisite: EED 200, EED 210.